Download PDF version formatted for print

 avoid exposure.
 If exposure cannot be avoided, rapidly decontaminate

-and get medical care as quickly as possible. - Leave the area
+and get medical care as quickly as possible.

 where the sarin was released and get to fresh air.
 Quickly moving to